DaCodeNinja/TAMU-SPE-Desktop/README.md

 # TAMU-SPE Desktop
 TAMU-SPE Desktop was developed for the Texas A&M Society of Petroleum Engineers Student Section to help sync students and industry partners.
-Users can stay up-to-date with upcoming event information, including an event notification feature tested on MacOS Intel and Windows 10 (Apple Bootcamp).
+Users can stay up-to-date with upcoming event information, including a push notification feature tested on MacOS Intel and Windows 10 (Apple Bootcamp).

 ![TAMUSPE Desktop](images/SPE_A_M_RGB_square.png)